azharmunir43/data-engineering-nd/2. advanced-sql/4. materialized views/README.md

         COUNT(e.employee_id) DESC;
 ```

-In this example we are using COMPLETE refresh option which actually truncates the table reloads it every time a refresh is performed.
+In this example we are using COMPLETE refresh option which actually truncates the table and reloads it every time a refresh is performed.
 However, we might want to use FAST refresh option which keeps track of  changes that have happened to base tables since the last refresh.
 For FAST refresh we need to configure materialized view logs on base tables.
+And if our view refers to multiple base tables, we need to configure logs on every table.

 ```sql
 CREATE MATERIALIZED VIEW LOG on employees;